Reloaded-Project/Reloaded-III/docs/Services/Central-Server.md

 2. [`downloadInfo`](#download-info):
     - This section provides specific information required to download this package version.
     - Includes unique identifiers and file sizes for each platform.

+3. [`deltaUpdates`][delta-update-header]:
+    - This section provides information about delta updates available for the package.
+    - You can obtain the delta info using the (TODO: API).

 #### Update Source Data